annaselebedeva/ChatMemo/README.md

 ## Choices Made
 - This project uses Next.js with TailwindCSS
   + Though unfortunately the SSR capabilities of Next could not be used since this is a front-end-only project
-  + The Next CSS Modules were used
+  + Next CSS Modules were used
 - I chose to not use TypeScript as there was limited time for this project, but in another scenario I would have used it
 - For a good user experience I chose a popular chat layout with the Users Panel on the right side, and the chat on the left
 - For accessibility, I chose to use contrasting colors and the ability to use only the keyboard to navigate in the app
 - To fix the hydration issue of having two different DOM trees for mobile and desktop I used next/dynamic for lazy loading
+- For a good user experience, the User Panel is resizable

 ## Features and Improvements
 - Add the capability for a user-to-user connection using Socket.io or Firebase